yujiri8/yujiri.xyz/software/tutorial_structure.md

 	This doesn't necessarily mean putting the concepts used more often in the real world first.
 In particular, text input may not be used that often in the real world, but it's essential since it's the simplest form of interaction.
 My most common gripe with tutorials is that they defer this for too long.
 It's very discouraging for a newcomer (it was for me when I tried to learn Java as a young teen) to spend their first several hours of learning doing things that are literally better done on pencil and paper.
 What's the point of a program if it only solves one math problem you hard-coded in?

-3. We should endeavor that lessons are roughly equal in length and conceptual difficulty.
+3. We should make lessons roughly equal in length and difficulty.

 # Outline